krmanik/image-occlusion-in-browser/README.md

 ```
 localhost:8000
 ```
-7. First add image then add rectangle (Add Rect).
+7. First, add image then add rectangle.
 After adding notes, click on download to get svg files with question mask and answer mask.

 8. Copy all the files (svg files and original image) to ```collection.media``` folder